 Develop themselves as responsible citizens, employees and employers, family members, and members of global society.

-In UNIV 100, undeclared first-year students make new connections with peers and develop professional relationships with professors, staff and peer mentors.
-OFYE also offers student success coaching, early alert intervention, community-based learning, and academic and student success programming through OFYE and through campus involvement/activities.
-The OFYE Lava Lounge is the home to the undeclared first-year student, provides a space to meet friends or study with access to computers and printing.
+In UNIV 100, undeclared first-year students make new friends and develop professional relationships with professors, staff and peer mentors.
+OFYE also offers student success fellows, early alert intervention, community-based learning, and academic and student success programming through OFYE and through campus involvement/activities.
+The OFYE Lava Lounge is the home to the undeclared that provides a space to meet friends or study with access to computers and printing.

 OFYE students living on campus have the option of choosing the First Year Connection in Pine Residence Hall as their themed living-learning community.
-Additionally, students have the advantage to participate in leadership opportunities within the student-led Freshman Student Association on campus.
+Students also have the advantage to participate in leadership opportunities in the Freshman Student Association on campus.